lattiahirvio/SSTool/README.md

 # SSTool
-This is a simple SS tool written in BASh and Python.
+This is a simple SS tool for Linux (and possibly MacOS, although MacOS is officially unsupported, but may work) written in BASh and Python.

 ## Usage
 The tool is simple to use.
 There are two possible ways to retrieve the information the tool gathers.
 The 1st way is a bit more complicated.